teyasio/galvins-unitbars/Readme.txt

 below are from highest priority to lowest.
 Unlocking bars acts like a status.
 It will override all flags to show the bars, The only flag it can't override is never show.

    Never Show           Disables and hides the bar.
+   Hide not usable      Disable and hides the bar if it's not usable by the class, spec, form, stance etc.
    Hide when Dead       Hide the bar when the player is dead.
    Hide in Vehicle      Hide the bar if a vehicle.
+   Hide in Pet Battle   Hide the bar if in a pet battle.
    Hide not Active      Hide the bar when it's not active.
    Hide no Combat       Don't hide the bar when not in combat.

 * Text Type
 All health and Power bars have a text type.
 This lets you control how the health or power values are to be displayed.